michami/MBR/README.md

 **Long running spells**, such as summons, don't regenerate the tokens spent on it until the spell ends.
 After **2** *consecutive long rests* without using any magic between them, the tokens spent will regenerate.

 Use a **quantum inventory** for items you don't specifically keep track of.
-Roll on an appropriate **TN** to see if the PC has the item needed.
+Roll on an appropriate **DC** to see if the PC has the item needed.

 Use Milestone leveling, where the PCs and companions level after major events.

 **Progression** can represent anything that takes multiple attempts to accomplish.
 (Navigate a maze, bargain for a better price) Use a pile of tokens to represent the current amount of progress remaining.
-After a stage of progression is made through some action, roll on an appropriate **TN** to see if a token is added or removed from the progress pile.
+After a stage of progression is made through some action, roll on an appropriate **DC** to see if a token is added or removed from the progress pile.
 A failed roll will often result in a setback to the progress.

 **Relationships** start with a progress of **5**.
 Actions and events gamble a number of progress tokens.
-The **TN** is determined based on the outcome of an event.
+The **DC** is determined based on the outcome of an event.
 Roll on that to see if progress is removed or added.
 Each type of relationship (see oracle die) has 4 levels, from familiar to intimate.

 # Additional information